brinkmanlab/globecorr/static/tutorial.md

 **Layout and colouring**

 - The orientation of the domains around the circumference of the circle can be changed by clicking the domain and dragging.
+However, you will need to move other domains to accomodate the changes.
+It is possible to have domains overlapping.

 - To update the colour of the ribbons shown in the globe, hover over the ` Globe Options` menu on the right hand side of the screen.
 To change the colours for positive corrlations, click `Positive Correlation Colour`.
 You can select using the slider or by selecting a colour on the palette.
 The colour will change automatically.
 The user can also specify opacity using the bottom slider.
 To change the colours for negative corrlations, click `Negative Correlation Colour`.
 You can select using the slider or by selecting a colour on the palette.
 The colour will change automatically.The user can also specify opacity using the bottom slider.